mattbierner/blog.mattbierner.com/_posts/2015-08-14-lens-look-shooting-a-minolta-shift-ca-rokkor-x-35mm-f2-8-on-a-nex7.md

 {% include image.html file="DSC8417.jpg" %}

 But by far my favorite application of this lens is taking panoramas.
-Multiple shifted images can be combined to create normal aspect ratio photographs (such as 3x2 or 4x3) with a higher resolution that would otherwise be possible in a single shot.
+Multiple shifted images can be combined to create normal aspect ratio photographs (such as 3x2 or 4x3) with a higher resolution than would otherwise be possible in a single shot.
 This is accomplished by shifting in the opposite direction of the camera's orientation.
 I shot Seattle entirely with the camera in portrait orientation, and so produced this type of high resolution photo by shifting the lens vertically (the horizontal shift from the photographer's point of view).

 {% include image.html file="DSC8652-Edit.jpg" %}